Sri Lankan shares at 18-month high on foreign buying

-COLOMBO, June 30 Sri Lankan stocks rose to an 18-month high on Friday led by blue-chips as foreign buying continued, brokers said.
+COLOMBO, June 30 (Reuters) - Sri Lankan stocks rose to an 18-month high on Friday led by blue-chips as foreign buying continued, brokers said.

 Analysts said concerns over a proposed tax bill weighed on overall investor sentiment.